lucasfads/super-simple-spa/README.md

 # Super Simple SPA

-As the name suggests this a super simple plugin that turns a site into a Single Page Application.
+As the name suggests, this a super simple plugin that makes a website function as a Single Page Application.

 ## How to use
 Simply import `super-simples-spa.js` as a module in all your pages, create a new instance of it and run the `init` method: